-The F.DIST function is categorized under Statistical functions.
+The F.DIST Function is categorized under Excel Statistical functions.
 It will calculate the probability density function or the Cumulative Distribution Function for the F Distribution.
 It measures the degree of diversity between two data sets.

 For example, if we wish to find out the variability in the IQ scores of females vis-à-vis males, we can use the F.DIST function to examine it.